abhinav11-oss/justicaa/README.md

 - Inability to file complaints or understand rights
 - Over-dependence on expensive legal consultants

-**LegalEase** solves this by providing instant, accessible, AI-powered legal guidance to anyone, anywhere.
+**juscticaa** solves this by providing instant, accessible, AI-powered legal guidance to anyone, anywhere.

 ---

 ## 💡 Solution

-LegalEase uses a conversational AI system trained on legal FAQs, documentation, and real-world scenarios to:
+juscticaa uses a conversational AI system trained on legal FAQs, documentation, and real-world scenarios to:
 - Educate users about their rights
 - Guide them through legal processes
 - Offer links to government forms and authorities